BD2KGenomics/driver-projects/README.md

 3. **Treehouse** is a pediatric cancer initiative, performed in collaboration with many labs (through many subprojects) to advance pediatric cancer research through integrative and pan-cancer methods.

+#### Contents of this repository

+This repository contains information on the data analysis efforts for each of these driver projects, including the list of samples under analysis, location of input and output files, and analysis status.